 Package testing helps you to determine if the package system will effectively protect the products through to its final destination.
 Testing simulates the distribution environment.
 What does a package experience in the back of a delivery truck?
 How does it react when placed at the bottom of a mixed-load stack?
 How do temperature and humidity inputs of different climates affect the packaging?
 These questions are answered through distribution testing.
 When it comes to sterile packaging for medical devices and pharmaceuticals, the importance of package testing cannot be understated.
 Package testing gives you a high degree of confidence in the efficacy of your package design.
-Controlled laboratory testing provides your company with valuable insights that can make the distribution process work smoothly.
-For instance, package testing allows one to:

 Testing at Westpak has been accredited by A2LA to comply with ISO 17025.